mcavaliere/BYOBoilerplate/README.md

 ### Usage Examples (React / ES6):

 These are sample generators that come packaged with BYOBoilerplate.
 They're written for React / Redux, just because I use those things a lot.
 Write your own, for any language.
+But you can easily create your own generators.

 **`bgen component MyComponent`**